Přibyslav: History

+Demographics

+Economy

+The largest employer based in the town is ACO Industries, a manufacturer of drainage systems.
+It employs more than 500 people.

+Transport

+The I/19 road (the section from Havlíčkův Brod to Žďár nad Sázavou) runs through the town.

+Přibyslav is located on an important railway line heading from Prague to Brno.

 Sights

 The oldest building in the town is a Gothic tower from 1497.
-The adjacent baroque Church of the Nativity of Saint John the Baptist is from 1753.
+Next to the tower is the Church of the Nativity of Saint John the Baptist, built in the Baroque style in 1753.

 Přibyslav Castle was built in 1560 by Zachariáš of Hradec.
 There are two courtyards in the castle.
 The older one is valuable by columns in the Tuscan style.
 Today the castle houses the Fireman Museum.

 An equestrian statue of Jan Žižka by Bohumil Kafka from 1935 is located in the town park.
 It is a smaller model of the larger statue, which is part of the National Monument at Vítkov in Prague.